Immaculate Conception Catholic Church

 • Confronting a Culture of Violence: A Catholic Framework for Action (A Pastoral Message of the U.S. Catholic Bishops, 1994)

-IV.
 ADDITIONAL NORTH CAROLINA CHURCH WEBSITES HELPING TO ADDRESS GUN VIOLENCE

 (EPISCOPAL DIOCESE OF NC)